Myrtapenidiella Quaedvl. & Crous, in Quaedvlieg et al., Persoonia 33: 26 (2014).

 Type species: Myrtapenidiella tenuiramis (Crous & Summerell) Quaedvl. & Crous

-Notes: Myrtapenidiella was introduced by Quaedvlieg and Crous in Quaedvlieg et al. (2014) with M. tenuiramis as type species.
-Myrtapenidiella differs from Penidiella in having dimorphic conidiophores with irregular branching patterns, septate ramoconidia, with hila that are slightly thickened and darkened.
-Some species are also characterized by chlamydospores and have wing-like mucoid sheaths on conidia.
+Notes: Myrtapenidiella differs from Penidiella in having dimorphic conidiophores with irregular branching patterns, septate ramoconidia, with hila that are slightly thickened and darkened.
+Some species are also characterised by chlamydospores and have wing-like mucoid sheaths on conidia.
 Myrtapenidiella is a well-supported genus in Teratosphaeriaceae.
+Molecular markers available include LSU, ITS, Actin, BTUB, Calmodulin, RPB2 and TEF-1.